 Our expertise in this field has also seen us deployed by transport authorities as advisers, not just operators – maximising our expertise in ‘clean’ vehicles.

 In Los Angeles County, for example, Foothill Transit chose the Group to operate its network of 147 buses, of which 14 are electric, and provide support for its draft plan for 100% electric mobility by 2030.
-This symbolic contract reflects Keolis’ role as an adviser, helping communities to narrow down their choices according to the specifications of their region and financial capacity.
+Foothill Transit is also in the process of introducing a fleet of 33 hydrogen-fuelled buses and is commissioning a 25,000-gallon hydrogen fuelling tank at the agency’s Pomona Yard.
+Thus, as part of its proposal, Keolis has committed to sharing best practices from its global Center of Excellence for Energy Transition in supporting Foothill Transit’s zero-emission bus fleets.
+This symbolic contract reflects Keolis’ role as an adviser, helping communities to make the best choices according to their local needs.

 France remains our biggest bus market, where we continue to innovate and integrate in order to provide the best possible service to passengers.
 Electric bus trials in cities such as Orléans, Rennes and Lyon have proven very succesful, whilst in Île-de-France, a new 100% electric mobility solution incorporating all the advantages of the tram in a bus has proven extremely popular.